 This is my favorite thing to eat in August when corn and green beans are ready, there is lots of summer squash, and new potatoes are just coming in.
 It’s colorful, full of bright flavors, and totally satisfying for breakfast, lunch, or supper.
 It’s good cold as leftovers.
 It practically makes itself, and unlike many of my recipes, this one contains neither garlic nor Parmesan.

-Everything but the salt, pepper, and olive oil can be found at Upper Valley farmers’ markets and farm stands or maybe your CSA or backyard.
+You can find everything but the salt, pepper, and olive oil at Upper Valley farmers’ markets and farm stands or maybe your CSA or backyard.
 Buy locally!
 Eat seasonally!

 Sausage, New Potato & Vegetable Hash